 Plan: If initial assessment or review of the action taken indicates that "additional to and different from" support will be required, then the views of all involved, including the parent/carers and the student, will be obtained.
-Appropriate evidence-based interventions will be identified by the Learning Support and/or Access teams, and targets will be recorded that identify a clear set of expected outcomes.
+Appropriate evidence-based interventions will be identified by the SENCO and the Access/ Enhanced Learning Centre teams, and targets will be recorded that identify a clear set of expected outcomes.
 Parent/carers and the student will also be consulted on the action they can take to support attainment of the desired outcomes.
 The subject teacher will remain responsible for planning, delivering subject based curriculum and the progress of the student in that subject.

-Do: Evidence based interventions will be implemented by the Learning Support staff and/or ACCESS (the school's Inclusion facility) staff.
+Do: Evidence based interventions will be implemented by the Enhanced Learning Centre and/or ACCESS teams (the school's Inclusion facility) staff.
 Typical SEND interventions might be:

 - Withdrawal from the classroom to work with a member of the SEND team (Specialist Teacher or Teaching Assistant) as part of a very small group response to specific difficulties.
-This is usually for a set period of time - Time spent working with a post 16 helper on a 1:1 basis as a response to the student's specific difficulties. - Use of specific ICT hardware. - · Access to 'time-out' zones. - Peer support groups for specific difficulties. - Alternative curriculum if required, as co-ordinated and delivered by ACCESS or outside providers, e.g. colleges or work experience providers. - For students with an EHCP, in-class support with a Teaching Assistant working under the direction of the class teacher. - Shared in-class support with a post 16 helper (or for a very small number of students a Teaching Assistant) working in conjunction with/ under the direction of the class teacher. - The school may choose to deliver medically supervised programmes e.g. Speech & Language, Physiotherapy etc., but will only do so where there is a clear reason for the intervention to take place in the school and not in the home.
+This is usually for a set period of time and will be reviewed to assess effectiveness with members of the SEND team, pupils and parents. - Time spent working with a post 16 helper on a 1:1 basis as a response to the student's specific difficulties. - Use of specific ICT hardware. - Access to 'time-out' in support areas. - Peer support groups for specific difficulties. - Alternative curriculum if required, as co-ordinated by the SENCO/Head of Inclusion and delivered by ACCESS or outside providers, e.g. Alternative provisions, colleges or work experience providers. - For students with an EHCP, in-class support with a Teaching Assistant working under the direction of the class teacher and SENCO. - The school may choose to deliver medically supervised programmes e.g. Speech & Language, Physiotherapy etc., but will only do so where there is a clear reason for the intervention to take place in the school and not in the home.